ZipCPU/wb2axip/README.md

   allow it.

   *This core has been formally verified and used in several designs.*

-- [AXILSAFETY](rtl/axilsafety.v) is a bus fault isolator AXI-lite translator, sometimes called a firewall, designed to support a connection to a trusted AXI-lite master, and an untrusted AXI-lite slave.
-Should the slave attempt to return an illegal response, or perhaps a response beyond the user parameterized timeouts, then the untrusted slave will be "disconnected" from the bus, and a bus error will be returned for both the errant transaction and any following.

-  [AXILSAFETY](rtl/axisafety.v) also has a mode where, once a fault has been detected, the slave is reset and then allowed to return to the bus infrastructure again until its next fault.

-  *This core has been formally verified.*

-- [AXISAFETY](rtl/axisafety.v) is a bus fault isolator/firewall very similar
-  to the [AXILSAFETY](rtl/axilsafety.v) bus fault isolator above with many of the same options.
-The difference is that the [AXISAFETY](rtl/axisafety.v) core works with the full AXI4 specification, whereas the [AXILSAFETY](rtl/axilsafety.v) core works only with AXI4-lite.

-  As with the [AXILSAFETY](rtl/axilsafety.v) example, the [AXISAFETY](rtl/axisafety.v) firewall also has a mode where, once a fault has been detected, the slave is reset and allowed to return to the bus infrastructure until its next fault.
-  Unliike the [AXILSAFETY](rtl/axilsafety.v) example, this one will only ever process a single AXI4 burst at a time.

-  *This core has been formally verified.*

 - [AXI2AXILITE](rtl/axi2axilite.v) converts incoming AXI4 (full) requests
   for an AXI-lite slave.
 This conversion is fully pipelined, and capable of